sk8erboi17/AsynchronousPipelines/README.md

 #### Sending an Output

-These channels cater to distinct purposes, as suggested by their names: one for HTTP communication and the other for generic socket communication.
+These channels cater to distinct purposes, as suggested by their names is for generic socket communication.
 Let's delve into the code for a better understanding:

 **`AsyncChannelSocket.createChannel(...)`**: This method establishes and opens an `AsynchronousSocketChannel`.
 It connects the channel to a specific remote address, in this instance, `localhost` with designated ports.